harshadasari451/career-advisor-harsha/README.md

 - Users ask: *"How can I maximize my salary in my current role?"*
 - Career Advisor provides data-driven negotiation strategies, including personalized scripts and optimal timing for discussions.

+## Story
+The Career Advisor Solution in Real World Scenario: Suppose there's a person let's say his name is Alex.
+Alex is a mid-level software engineer at a medium-sized tech company who is underpaid and uncertain about what to do next.
+Let's follow Alex's journey with Career Advisor:

+Initial Evaluation and Standardization Alex begins with a simple question: "How does my salary match up with industry norms?"

+Career Advisor plots Alex's current position, experience, location, and skills against comprehensive market data.
+It presents a graphical dashboard that shows that while Alex's base salary is at the 45th percentile, individuals with the same experience but cloud technology skills are paid 22% more on average.

+Competency-Based Professional Development Inquisitive, Alex asks: "Which skills will boost my earning potential the most?"

+Career Advisor analyzes current market trends and identifies three high-demand skills for Alex's career trajectory: Kubernetes orchestration, serverless architecture, and machine learning integration.
+The AI correlates each skill with salary growth in Alex's area and predicts potential earnings in 5 years if Alex acquires these skills.

+Professional Career Simulation Ever more confident, Alex thinks of broader options: "What if I switch to DevOps—what will that do to my salary five years from now?"
+Career Advisor generates a dynamic career simulation that depicts multiple paths: staying in one's current job and adding skills, transitioning into a DevOps role, or moving into a leadership position.
+Every path includes a visualization of salary trends, key competencies, and forecasts of market demand.
+For the DevOps path, Career Advisor defines specific certification programs that yield the highest return on investment based on hiring trends.

+Negotiation Strategy Alex says before doing anything: "What is the best way of maximizing my salary in my current employment?"

+Career Advisor reviews successful negotiation patterns and offers Alex a personalized negotiation script that highlights major achievements and compensation numbers derived from market research.
+It recommends exact project results to highlight and predicts the optimal timing for the discussion in relation to company performance cycles.

 ## Technical Implementation
 ### AI Integration
 Career Advisor is built primarily on **AWS** infrastructure, leveraging cloud-based AI models and scalable computing power.
 Key components include: